Mountain Lions

 • Animals commonly misidentified as mountain lions include coyotes, bobcats, housecats, dogs and white-tailed deer.

-• “Black panthers” exist only as the melanistic (black) phases of the leopard (Panthera pardus) in Africa and Asia, and the jaguar (Panthera onca) of Mexico and Central and South America.
+• “Black panthers” exist only as the melanistic (black) phases of the leopard (Panthera pardus) and jaguar (Panthera onca).

-• The nearest known reproducing populations of western mountain lions are in Nebraska, Wyoming, Colorado, North Dakota, South Dakota and Texas.
+• The nearest known reproducing populations are in Nebraska, Wyoming, Colorado, North Dakota, South Dakota and Texas.

-• In recent years, young male mountain lions dispersing from their home ranges in search of new territory have been confirmed in Arkansas, Connecticut, Illinois, Kansas, and Missouri.
+• Dispersing males have been confirmed in Arkansas, Connecticut, Illinois, Kansas, and Missouri.

 • The presence of a lone mountain lion does not mean the area has an established population.